Qatar runs returns rule over fast cars and football

 QIA does not disclose its targets, but a banker close to the fund said return on investments was 17 percent in 2012.
 “They don’t benchmark against any index but they’re hoping to achieve more this year,” he said.

-By comparison, the Abu Dhabi Investment Authority (ADIA), one of the world’s biggest sovereign wealth funds, said in its 2011 annual review that it made returns of 6.9 percent on an annualized basis over a 20-year period as of December 31, 2011.
+By comparison, the Abu Dhabi Investment Authority (ADIA), one of the world’s biggest sovereign wealth funds, said in its 2011 annual review that it made returns of 6.9 percent on an annualised basis over a 20-year period as of Dec.
+31, 2011.

 An improvement in market liquidity and sentiment has meant large private equity firms (PE) and pension funds are posing more competition for the kind of assets Qatar is interested in.